jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 While eugenics and social engineering harmed our society greatly, our ideologies predate evolutionary understanding, making it easier to move beyond misguided attempts at genotype or phenotype purification.
 However, the debate persists in a more nuanced form in the ongoing "nature versus nurture" debate between conservatives and progressives.
 The former emphasizes generating wealth through genetic potential and minimal government intervention, and the latter focuses on distributing wealth to overcome inequalities with targeted social programs.

+When seen through evolution's eyes, conservatives champion mass-production of technology while progressives advocate for diverse perspectives.
+When isolated, both groups move to their extremes and live too much in their ideological world.
+However, when brought together, these views complement each other and fulfill the evolutionary need to mass-produce new adaptations to keep life up to date.

-Accepting our technological nature offers a third dimension that bridges these two perspectives.
+Accepting our technological nature is the crucial bridge for these two perspectives.
+When we insist on technological evolution, both sides need each other and are therefore incentivized to compromise.
 Instead of attempting to purify our genotypes or phenotypes, we should refine our narratives, belief systems, and ideologies to harness evolutionary laws to continually create and distribute new tools.

 Our new identity will require us to accept the occasional loss of personal and professional identities that technological evolution demands.
 The abject failures of communism and fascism serve as a stark reminder to embrace personal moderation and adaptability instead of trying to hold evolution back for personal gain.